Jerl92/McPlayer/README.md

 11. Upload cover and set the artist and the year, of the cover</br>
 12. Add new music, set title, set mp3 file, set track number, set artist, set album.</br>
 13. <b>Use the same album cover picture for all the tracks in the album.</b></br>
+14. <b>Set the artist for the image album, in the edit page of the media gallery.</b></br>
-14. Add the player and playlist widget in the customization menu.</br>
+15. Add the player and playlist widget in the customization menu.</br>
 16. Set shortcode in page.</br>

 ## Advandced installation